Trump the inciter? Senate moves toward impeachment vote

 Raskin earlier said witnesses were necessary to determine Trump’s role in inciting the riot.
 Fifty-five senators voted for his motion to consider witnesses, including Susan Collins of Maine, Lisa Murkowski of Alaska, Ben Sasse of Nebraska and Mitt Romney of Utah.
 Once they did, Lindsey Graham of South Carolina changed his vote to join them on the 55-45 vote.

-Senators meeting as the court of impeachment are restrained in taking up other business without consent of the Republican minority, which is unlikely.
-Rules require senators to be present for the proceedings and this past week almost no other major items have been considered as the trial was underway.
+In his concluding remarks, van der Veen vigorously denied that Trump bore responsibility for the Capitol violence, saying there was no evidence the former president intended for his words to incite a riot or lead to an overthrow of Congress.
+He suggested that Democrats who now condemn the insurrection effectively condoned such civil unrest during the racial protests of last summer.

+“As a nation we must ask ourselves: how did we arrive at this place where rioting and pillaging would become commonplace?” van der Veen said.
+“It was month after month of political leaders and media personalities, bloodthirsty for ratings, glorifying civil unrest and condemning the reasonable law enforcement measures that are required to quell violent mobs.”

-The outcome of the raw and emotional proceedings was reflecting a country divided over the former president and the future of his brand of politics.
+The raw and emotional impeachment proceedings reflected a country divided over the former president and the future of his brand of politics.
 The verdict could influence not only Trump’s political future but that of the senators sworn to deliver impartial justice as jurors.

 “If we don’t set this right and call it what it was, the highest of constitutional crimes by the president of the United States, the past will not be past,” another impeachment manager, Rep. Madeleine Dean of Pennsylvania, told senators on Saturday.
 “The past will become our future.”